 - Location and PDV Offsets guidelines and application forms

-The Department is currently updating the guidelines to reflect the 2011 legislative amendments.
+The Ministry for the Arts is currently updating the guidelines to reflect the 2011 legislative amendments.
 The most significant changes are included in the fact sheet.

 Applicants are encouraged to speak to a member of the Location and PDV Offset Team if they have any questions about their project's eligibility or the application process.